468SiliconWP445/R8-SE-Tuning/README.md

 ---

 ## **How It Works**
-1. **User Input**: The user selects upgrade levels for various upgrades (e.g. Top Speed) through a command-line interface.
+1. **User Input**: The user selects upgrade levels for various upgrades (e.g. Top Speed) through a command-line interface, or, a graphical user interface.
 2. **Performance Metrics Calculation**:
    - The effect that each upgrade has on the relevant statistics (e.g. Tires upgrades speed and handling).
 3. **Output**: The stats for the tune are displayed to the user.